MicrosoftDocs/microsoft-salescopilot-docs/articles/create-new-record.md

 ## Create a new record from a related record card

-Sales app shows records that are related to the saved contacts in the email on the appropriate record type cards.
+the Sales app shows records that are related to the saved contacts in the email on the appropriate record type cards.
 You can create a new record from a related record card.
 This capability is useful when you want to create a new record that is related to an existing record without having to go to the CRM system.

 1. In the **Sales** pane, go to the related record card that you want to create a new record for.
 1. Select the plus sign (**+**) in the upper-right corner.